hoanphungt/five-in-a-row/README.md

 A Python implementation of the Vietnamese game: **Five in a Row** or **Caro Game**, built with the Tkinter library.
 The game is played on a 30x30 grid and allows two players to take turns placing their marks (X and O).
 The first player to get an unblocked sequence of five in a row wins the game.
+The first player to reach 3 wins first wins the match.

 ### Features